 Property taxes in Mississippi are due by February 1st of each year.
 Taxes are based on rates and assessed property values determined during the preceding year.

 For owner-occupied residential properties the assessed value is equal to 10% of market value (also called true value).
-For all other real estate the rate is 15%.
+The rate for all other real estate is 15%.
 Each county has an assessor, who is required to revalue each property in the county at least once every four years.

 Mississippi Property Tax Rates